anthonye2007/vr-software-engineering-post/post.md

 VR, on the other hand, allows users to view, explore and manipulate simulated worlds directly.
 One can imagine a user physically turning their head to look around a simulated car plant or using their hands, via a Leap Motion controller, to interact with a simulated robot.
 These direct interactions provide a subtle but important advantage over 2D-projected simulations.
-This sense of immersion gives the users unimpeded access to the simulation which allows for quicker turn-around when testing or debugging the simulated software, especially if combined with an in-situ live coding solution like \textsc{RiftSketch}.
+This sense of immersion gives the users unimpeded access to the simulation which allows for quicker turn-around when testing or debugging the simulated software, especially if combined with an in-situ live coding solution like RiftSketch.

 In practical applications, one could extend the concept of live coding and tight feedback loops in order to create customized programming environments.
 VR programming environments could allow the user to take advantage of the malleability and expanse of virtual worlds.
 For example, a user could live code a widget that indicates some statistic of the code they are currently editing, such as the cyclomatic complexity, test coverage or test result.
 The widget would update itself as the user typed, not unlike existing code feedback tools such as NCrunch \footnote{NCrunch automated concurrent testing tool: http://www.ncrunch.net/}, and they could position the widget in their virtual periphery.